 ‘Is that why mom never talked about her grandmother?
 Because she was unhappy?
 Like you?’

-Granny walks briskly away before her nosy granddaughter asks another stupid question.
+Granny walks briskly away before her nosy granddaughter could ask another stupid question.

 Taïga is also up early most of the time, but not as early as Granny.
 She has breakfast alone, if you don’t count Minuit, who avidly waits to see if there will be any left-overs.
 Mrs. Brown makes the most delicious pancakes and waffles, and kindly talks to her, so it really doesn’t matter if Granny never shows up.